Cam Gallagher Player Props: Guardians vs. Rangers

-Friday, Cam Gallagher and the Cleveland Guardians square off against the Texas Rangers and Jon Gray, with the first pitch at 8:05 PM ET.
+Cam Gallagher is available when the Cleveland Guardians battle Andrew Heaney and the Texas Rangers at Globe Life Field Saturday at 4:05 PM ET.

 He returns to action for the first time since July 9, when he went 0-for-2 against the Royals.